Peak Time: Voting system

 The official website and Naver NOW app are the primary platforms to vote for the contestants.

-The first voting phase was opened to the general public on February 16, 2022, after Episode 2, and ended on March 15 after Episode 6.
-Viewers were allowed to vote for up to two teams and two individuals daily, regardless of their team membership.
+The first voting phase was opened to the general public on February 16 after Episode 2 and ended on March 15 after Episode 6.
+Viewers were allowed to vote for up to eight teams and two individuals daily, regardless of their team membership.

+The second voting phase was opened to the general public on March 23 after Episode 7 and will end on April 6 at 09:00 (KST).
+Viewers were allowed to vote for up to four teams and two individuals daily, regardless of their team membership.

 Contestants

-The show's contestants make up 24 teams, each representing an hour of the day, following the 24-hour clock notation (e.g. Team 01:00, Team 02:00, etc. until Team 24:00).
-With the exception of Team 24:00, each team represents a K-pop boy band that has already debuted or is at the cusp of debuting.
-Team 24:00 was created by the judging panel from a pool of individual applicants or "1-member teams" (Korean: 1인 팀).
-These ten contestants auditioned for the program without their fellow bandmates, as they were not able to participate due to varying reasons.
-These individual contestants include Gon from Argon (debuted in 2019), Heedo from B.I.G (2014), Kim Byung-joo from Xeno-T (2013), Kim Hyun-jae from Black6ix (2017), Kim Shin from Team X (2019), Moon Jongup from B.A.P (2012), Minjae from Spectrum (2018), Minseong from Varsity (2017), Taeseon from TRCNG (2017), and Wontak from Rainz (2017).
-Applicants that were not chosen by the judges were eliminated.
+The show's contestants were organized into 24 teams, each named after an "hour" on the 24-hour clock (e.g., Team 01:00, Team 02:00, through Team 24:00).
+With the exception of Team 24:00, each team comprised members of an existing or soon-to-debut K-pop boy band.
+Team 24:00 was assembled by the judging panel from a pool of individual applicants, or "1-member teams" (Korean: 1인 팀).
+These ten contestants auditioned without their original group members, who were unable to join due to various circumstances.
+These individual contestants include Gon from Argon, Heedo from B.I.G, Kim Byung-joo from Xeno-T, Kim Hyun-jae from Black6ix, Kim Shin from Team X, Moon Jongup from B.A.P, Minjae from Spectrum, Minseong from Varsity, Taeseon from TRCNG, and Wontak from Rainz.
+Applicants not selected for Team 24:00 were eliminated.

-On March 6, 2023, bullying allegations against Kim Hyun-jae of Team 24:00 surfaced from within a popular South Korean online community, leading to his removal from the show on March 13.
-In a press release from March 9, the producers of Peak Time condemned school bullying and violence and stated that they are leading a "careful investigation" on the allegations to "clearly understand what [had] happened".
-But as this was not something that could be "concluded in a short amount of time", they ultimately decided to remove Kim.
+On March 6, 2023, allegations of school bullying involving Kim Hyun-jae of Team 24:00 surfaced on a prominent South Korean online forum.
+He was removed from the show on March 13.
+In a March 9 statement, the producers condemned school violence and announced a "careful investigation" into the claims to "clearly understand what [had] happened".
+However, given the complexity of the situation and the time needed for verification, the production team ultimately decided to remove Kim from the program.

+On April 7, the production team confirmed that Team 23:00 had voluntarily withdrawn from the show ahead of the second elimination round.
+The announcement followed the circulation of photos on South Korean forums showing Karam socializing with Japanese adult video actors.